citrusvanilla/multiplewavetracking_cpp/README.md

 Main() implements the recognition workflow from above.
 The following bullets list the modeling operation employed in this program, and a full discussion on model choices can be found in ["Model Details"](##ModelDetails) below.

 * **Preprocessing**: Input frames are downsized by a factor of four for analysis.
 Background modeling is performed using a Mixture-of-Gaussians model with five Gaussians per pixels and a background history of 300 frames, resulting in a binary image in which background is represented by values of 255 and foreground as 0.
 A square denoising kernel of 5x5 pixels is applied pixel-wise to the binary image to remove foreground features that are too small to be considered objects of interest.
 * **Detection**: Contour-finding is applied to the denoised image to identify all forground objects.
-These contours are filtered for both area and shape using a contour's moments, resulting in the return of large, oblong shapes in the scene from a filtering operation.
+These contours are filtered for both area and shape using a contour's moments, resulting in the return of large, oblong shapes in the scene.
 These contours are converted to Wave objects and passed to the tracking routine.
 * **Tracking**: A region-of-interest is defined for each potential wave object in which we expect the wave to exist in successive frames.
 The wave's representation is captured using simple linear search through the ROI and its dynamics are updated according to center-of-mass measurements.
 * **Recognition**: We use two dynamics to determine whether or not the tracked object is indeed a positive instance of a wave: mass and displacement.
 Mass is calculated by weighting pixels equally and performing a simple count.
 Displacement is measured by calculating the orthogonal displacement of the wave's center-of-mass relative to its original major axis.
 We accept an object as a true instance of a wave if its mass and orthogonal displacement exceed user-defined thresholds.